Watch Stories

 In a collection often dominated by major Swiss brands, a RALF TECH WRX brings something different: an independent French brand, measured production, military links, confidential series and a radical aesthetic.
 It is a watch for the informed enthusiast, not for someone seeking only a familiar name.

 To preserve its performance, it remains essential to have the water resistance checked regularly, especially before use at sea or after the case has been opened.
-You can also consult our selection of pre-owned military and air force watches to compare the WRX with other instrument watches.
+Read our guide to watch water-resistance and pressure testing.

 Evolution of RALF TECH WRX value on the pre-owned market